kiagnose/kiagnose/README.md

 The main user-interface is a [ConfigMap](https://kubernetes.io/docs/concepts/configuration/configmap/) object with a certain structure.

+In order to execute a checkup in an existing namespace, create the ConfigMap object in it.
-The ConfigMap object is created in the `kiagnose` Namespace (created during Kiagnose installation).
+In order to execute a checkup in an ephemeral namespace create the ConfigMap object in the `kiagnose` Namespace (created during Kiagnose installation).

 ### Input Fields
 The user can configure the following under the `data` field: